electron/electron/docs/api/app.md

   app.quit()
 } else {
   app.on('second-instance', (event, commandLine, workingDirectory, additionalData) => {
-    // Print out received data from the second instance console.log(additionalData)
+    // Print out data received from the second instance. console.log(additionalData)

     // Someone tried to run a second instance, we should focus our window.